Eventual-Inc/Daft/docs/source/learn/user_guides/datatypes.rst

 All elements of a column are of the same dtype, or they can be the special Null value \(indicating a missing value\).

-Daft provides simple DataTypes that are ubiquituous in many DataFrames such as numbers, strings and dates - all the way up to more complex types like images and embeddings.
+Daft provides simple DataTypes that are ubiquituous in many DataFrames such as numbers, strings and dates - all the way up to more complex types like tensors and images.

 ..
 NOTE::